 Services available to you:

-Both are fully staffed with medical professionals, including doctors, nurses, paramedics and mental health practitioners who can provide confidential consultations at any time throughout the duration of the festival.
+There is one fully operational 24-hour medical centre on-site field-hospital, with onsite ambulances and roaming response teams.These are staffed with medical professionals, including doctors, nurses, paramedics and mental health practitioners who can provide confidential consultations at any time throughout the duration of the festival.

-The centres are equipped to deal with almost all medical emergencies, right through to minor illnesses and injuries.
+The centre is equipped to deal with almost all medical emergencies, right through to minor illnesses and injuries.
 They function in a similar way to many A&E departments across the country and are supported by festival ambulance buggies and paramedics.

-There is a pharmacy service available at the medical centres where you can buy over the counter items such as paracetamol, ibuprofen, plasters, tampons and condoms.
+There is a pharmacy service available at the medical centre where you can buy over the counter items such as paracetamol, ibuprofen, plasters, tampons and condoms.

 On-site Ambulance Buggies

-Festival Ambulance Buggies are like all-terrain ambulances and will be dispatched to anyone requiring emergency assistance who cannot make their own way to the medical centres.
-Please note that any emergency calls received will be triaged by medical staff who will prioritise life-threatening calls over sprained ankles or minor injuries.
+Festival Ambulance Buggies operate around the site.
+They are like all-terrain ambulances and will be dispatched to anyone requiring emergency assistance who cannot make their own way to the medical centres.
+Any emergency calls received will be triaged by medical staff who will prioritise life-threatening calls over sprained ankles or minor injuries.